‘American Horror Story’ Season 7 Cast And Theme Details Revealed, Plus Series Picks Up Multi-Year Renewal

 — Erica Ashlee ♡ (@Emedders1) January 4, 2017

-Murphy went on to say that just because FX renewed the series until Season 9 (or 2019), that doesn’t mean they series would end at that time.
+Murphy went on to say that just because FX renewed the series until Season 9 (or 2019), that doesn’t mean the series would end at that time.
 It could be renewed for several additional seasons, depending on American Horror Story’s ratings.

 “American Horror Story launched the modern limited series revolution and — as evidenced by the most recent installment, Roanoke — it remains as vital today as when Murder House stunned audiences six years ago.
 Each new chapter is a cultural event, beloved for every new twist in imagery, style, cast and plot.
 We are thrilled that Ryan Murphy, Brad Falchuk, and the entire creative team will continue to deliver the groundbreaking, celebrated American Horror Story for years to come.”

-According to The Hollywood Reporter, FX has not revealed any clues to what the theme of American Horror Story Season 7 will be.
-Immediately after the Season 6 finale, the series posted an image to social media that had a dark and deserted ship, which created the viewers to jump to the conclusion that Season 7 could be set at sea.
+According to The Hollywood Reporter, FX has not revealed any clues as to what the theme of American Horror Story Season 7 will be.
+Immediately after the Season 6 finale, the series posted an image to social media that had a dark and deserted ship, which made viewers jump to the conclusion that Season 7 could be set at sea.

 American Horror Story: Could season 7 be set at sea? https://t.co/l1K89JN1Ni #AHS #AHSfx #AHS7 pic.twitter.com/BFv4q6kEgE